Taoula/Taskapp/README.md

 # Todo
-1. make this branch the main branch
+1. use modals for the task creation/update dialogue
-2. use modals for the task creation/update dailogue
+2. fix active/inactive tasks
-3. fix active/inactive tasks
+3. Custom time input component
 4. time of day parameter for ordering tasks

 # Taskapp
 ## Backend
 To run the backend, open the server folder and run the "nodemon server" command